 There’s the blunt photos, the 4AM hang sessions with multiple girls, the Kanye West-like, “I’m a martyr” rant on Twitter.
 He lends out his very expensive cars (a Fisker Karma, which was a gift from his manager, and a Ferrari, which is a sweet set of wheels no matter who purchased it) to very irresponsible drivers who cause damage to them.
-He was wah-wah-wahmbulanc-ing on Twitter about the “worst birthday ever.”
+He was wah-wah-wambulance-ing on Twitter about the “worst birthday ever.”

 Then there’s the constant shirtless photos, and the bratty battle with the Grammys – which proved the power he wields in the social media sphere, but reeked of bravado in an “I’ll show you” way.
-Video has even emerged of him swearing and threatening a photographer to the point that his bodyguard had to hold him back.
+Video has even emerged of him swearing and threatening a photographer to the point where his bodyguard had to hold him back.
 Oof.

 It has us wondering — and worried — if our beloved Biebs is about to come undone in epic fashion, much like Spears did in 2007 and 2008.
 Never to be forgotten, it was a sideshow which included a shaved head after months of hanging out with questionable associates, smashing a paparazzo windshield, locking herself in a bathroom with her baby, and crying on a curb.

 Her “manager” Sam Lutfi had his hooks embedded in Brit, who was so lost that she had no control of her life or her finances.
 She lost custody of her sons and became the butt of the national joke, since it was really saying something about her mothering skills when her mookish ex Kevin Federline was considered the better parental option.